vamsisashank/angular-testing-styleguide/README.md

 ## Wrap spec in `describe` block

 Follow this convention for the message: `<name-of-fixture>:`.
+Do not include the word `spec` in the name

 *Why?:*
-No need to include spec in name because file name already establishes it is a test.
+Spec has already been established by the filename.

 ```javascript
 describe('nameOfFixture:', function () {